15 Best Fall Prevention Balance Exercises for Seniors

 Sit-to-Stand

 The sit-to-stand exercise is a great way for seniors to stay mobile and independent.
-It works on key muscles, boosting leg strength and physical function.
+It works on important muscles, boosting leg strength and physical function.

 Doing the sit-to-stand exercise works many muscles at once.
 It focuses on the quadriceps, hamstrings, and glutes.
 These muscles are vital for everyday movements.
 Seated tai chi techniques can also help with balance and coordination.